Coffee Origin Trip – Ethiopia

 Do you like a light flavorful roast?

 The Organic Ethiopia Natural Alaka Hambela will be perfect for you!
 When you are tasting this coffee, you can look for flavors of dried cherry and cocoa.
 This coffee also has a tart, bright acidity.
 The body of this coffee is smooth and milky.
-This fresh crop has an elaborate aroma with hits of raisin.
+This fresh crop has an elaborate aroma with hints of raisin.

 You can get our Organic Ethiopia Natural Alaka Hambela – Fresh Crop in one of our cafés or online here.